 If you neglect them and do not inspect them, pests and diseases can completely wipe out your houseplants.
 Pests and diseases can affect not only the flower and leaves, but the stems and roots as well.
 It’s much easier to prevent these things than to eliminate them after they happen.
 Read on for more info.

 How to Avoid Pests and Diseases Of Houseplants

 Buy only clean and healthy plants.
 This reduces the risk of pests and diseases infecting not only your new plants but your existing ones.
 If you’re not sure a particular plant is healthy, isolate it for a few weeks, taking care of it and waiting to see if its health seems to improve.
 This is better than introducing it to a room where there are other plants and chancing that they all become infected.

 When you water your plants, make it a habit to pinch off dead flowers and thoroughly inspect the plants to see that they’re clean and healthy.
 If you notice any problems, treat them immediately before the problem infects the whole house.
 Make sure you only use clean potting compost and never take any cuttings off plants that are questionable in health.

 Keep in mind that most houseplants underachieve because they aren’t fed regularly.
 Most people have no trouble remembering to water a plant, but when it comes to the nutrients they need, no one thinks about it.
 If you give your plants a balanced diet, they will have a better chance of surviving an infestation or disease.
-But there’s a happy medium.
+There’s a happy medium to it.
 Do not over feed your plants because this can make the compost toxic, which will retard the growth and even kill your plants.

 Common Problems That Can Lead to Pests And Disease